qlibs/.github/profile/README.md

 - #### Correctness

   - Focuses on `composability`, `declarativeness` and `testability`
-  - Incorporates `compile-time` self-testing upon `include/import` and/or exposes `runt-time` sanity-checks
+  - Incorporates `compile-time` self-testing upon `include/import` and/or exposes `run-time` sanity-checks

 - #### Performance